 Completing a doctoral degree requires systematic and persistent effort.
-The work entails writing a dissertation and completing other studies.
-The objective of a doctoral degree is to generate a scientifically significant dissertation and, more broadly, research-based expertise which can be applied to education.
+The work entails writing a doctoral thesis and completing other studies.
+The objective of a doctoral degree is to generate a scientifically significant doctoral thesis and, more broadly, research-based expertise which can be applied to education.
 Only some doctors are able to continue their careers as postdoctoral researchers.
 For this reason, students planning their studies should note that they may eventually need to continue on to challenging duties outside the University.

 Doctoral graduates from the Faculty of Educational Sciences are academic experts who have completed a diverse degree programme and have the qualifications to perform demanding research and teaching duties at universities and serve in expert positions which require academic competence.

-A student admitted into a doctoral programme must complete postgraduate studies, demonstrate independent and critical thinking in his or her field, complete a doctoral dissertation and defend it in a public examination.
+A student admitted into a doctoral programme must complete doctoral studies, demonstrate independent and critical thinking in his or her field, complete a doctoral dissertation and defend it in a public examination.

 Information on how to apply to doctoral studies can be found in the doctoral programmes web pages.

 A doctoral student must have at least two supervisors who have completed a doctoral degree.
 At least one of the supervisors must be in a permanent or long-term employment at the Faculty awarding the doctoral degree and at least one of the supervisors must hold the title of docent or similar scientific qualifications.

 In addition to supervisors, each student needs to have a coordinating academic, who may also serve as one of the dissertation supervisors.
 The coordinating academic may, for justified reason, also be a person who is a docent, is familiar with the doctoral training and dissertation practices in the University of Helsinki and is in a permanent employment in the Faculty.

 Further information on practices on supervision and the role of the coordinating academic is available on Instructions on Teaching.